COVID-19 Church Worker Frequently Asked Questions

 Yes, as long as we observe the NSW Government’s requirements.
 However, this is a decision for the Rector and the Wardens (you are not required to do so) and we still need to be mindful of those in our churches in the high-risk category (e.g. those over 70).

-Can we have multiple groups of 50 meeting on our property in different spaces?
+Can we have multiple groups meeting on our property in different spaces?

 Yes, the limitations apply per gathering on the premises.
-You can have 2 or more such gatherings simultaneously, provided they are kept separate and you keep separate records for each and apply the 4m2 rule.
+You can have 2 or more such gatherings simultaneously, provided they are kept totally separate and you keep separate records for each and apply the 4m2 rule.
+Each building must have a separate ingress and egress and staggered meeting times.
+Details of the limitations here.

 Can we celebrate the Lord’s Supper?